What to Expect

 - Bleeding

-- Trouble with the catheter, i.e., not working well and causing a delay in treatment
+- Trouble with the catheter, for example, it may not be working well and cause a delay in treatment

 Special Instructions